akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 The different types for scene nodes are documented below.

+## Handoff Node

+Handoff nodes have the type string "HandoffNode" and contains the following members:

+* `transitionTime`: the time in seconds to transition from one transform to another.
+* `children`: an array of child nodes.
+Each element is an object with the following elements:
+	* `nodeType`: the name of the node type.
+	* `data`: the data for the node.
+* `itemLists`: array of item list names to add the node to.

 ## Model Node

 Model nodes have the type string "ModelNode" and contains the following data members: